Sachar Dental NYC

 How is a root canal retreatment procedure done?

 A root canal retreatment procedure is very similar to a root canal procedure.
 The difference is that sometimes, we need to remove the old crown or dental filling that has previous been placed in the tooth.
 We will remove the old filling material in the canal of the tooth as well.
 The canal is then cleaned to ensure there is no more bacteria.
 The canal is then filled with new filling material.
 If indicated, we may prescribe oral antibiotics.
 On your next visit, a permanent restoration is bonded to the tooth to seal the tooth and restore the shape, size, function, appearance and strength of the tooth.

 When should I see a root canal specialist, endodontist?

-For the more complicated and complex cases of root canal re-infection we refer these patients out to our trusted network of endodontists.
+For the more severe and complex cases of root canal re-infection we refer these patients out to our trusted network of endodontists.
 After root canal retreatment is completed by an endodontist, we have our patients return to Sachar Dental NYC for a crown or dental filling.

 When presented with a reinfection of a tooth that has previously had a root canal procedure, it is sometimes an easy decision to make, and sometimes a hard decision to make, whether or not to perform a root canal retreatment.
 When the underlying cause is the leaking of an old crown, we will almost always perform the root canal retreatment procedure.
 As always at Sachar Dental NYC, we believe in performing the least invasive, and most conservative treatments possible.
 We always try to save the natural tooth rather than remove it, and replace it.